marknhenry/forecasting/README.md

 | AZURE_SUBSCRIPTION_ID | value from `subscriptionId` from output |

 # IaC Workflows
 Go to the Actions tab, run the IaC-Provision workflow.
-You should have the entire environment provisioned.
+You should have a Databricks WS with a basic cluster provisioned.  .